 This is not the case with aliphatic alcohols, and that is why they exist as weak acids only in the presence of a strong base for the alkoxide to form.

 Apart from this, both types of alcohol display similar kinds of reactions.

 Properties of Alcohol

-The boiling point of alcohol compounds is more than hydrocarbons of the equal molecular mass because of the attached hydroxyl bond having hydrogen bonding.
+The boiling point of alcohol compounds is more than hydrocarbons of equal molecular mass because the attached hydroxyl bond has hydrogen bonding.

-hydroxyl (O-H) bond is hydrophilic makes hydrogen bonding with water increases its solubility in water and the alkyl group is hydrophobic.
+hydroxyl (O-H) bond is hydrophilic, making hydrogen bonding with water increases its solubility in water, and the alkyl group is hydrophobic.